 Follow These Steps After an Accident

-- While you’re waiting for the police or tow truck, swap contact and insurance information with the other drivers.
+While you’re waiting for the police or tow truck, swap contact and insurance information with the other drivers.
 Never leave the scene of a crash without securing each party’s insurance information.
 If you were in a hit-and-run accident or you hit a stationary object, exchanging information may not be an option.
 Take pictures if you can to document the scene; your goal should be to gather as much information as you can.
-You should also call the police.

 In Louisiana, it’s not a requirement to report any accident to the Louisiana Department of Public Safety.

 When you speak to the police or an insurance agent, don’t make statements that accept or place blame on any party.

 It’s particularly important to avoid admitting potential guilt.
 The insurance companies, police, and other authorities will sort out the fault.

 Furthermore, before you make a potentially detrimental statement, remember the worst thing you can do is lose your cool.
 Stay composed to minimize further damage.

 After speaking with the police, and if you’re lucky enough to have suffered no injuries, you should be able to return home.
 However, don’t drive a vehicle if you’re not sure it’s safe to drive.
 If it’s not drivable, get in touch with a towing service who can take it to your preferred or insurance-approved garage.

 As a precaution, it’s always a good idea to visit your doctor to make sure you aren’t injured.
 Adrenaline runs high after an accident, and while you may feel uninjured, that may not actually be the case.
 Always seek medical clearance to avoid claim complications down the road.

 What you do in the moments immediately after an accident can determine whether or not you’re able to file a personal injury claim.